 Fred Sansone is recently retired as the Director of the office of Gift and Estate Planning at Xavier University.
 Fred has taught at the university level, has twenty years experience with two national multibillion-dollar financial institutions many of which were devoted to teaching and mentoring financial planners.
 He has conducted numerous workshops on topics ranging from personal financial planning to pension and business planning.
 Mr. Sansone joined the NACoA Board at the beginning of 2012.

-Celeste Wolter is a founding partner of Bedford Grove, a political consulting firm based in New York City and San Francisco.
-Prior to co-founding Bedford Grove in 2010, Celeste served as the Finance Director for Governor David A. Paterson’s gubernatorial campaign, worked as a financial advisor to Barack Obama’s 2008 Presidential Inaugural Committee (PIC), and was the Northeast Finance Director for the Democratic National Committee (DNC).
+Celeste Wolter is a founding partner of Bedford Grove, a political consulting firm based in San Francisco.
+Prior to founding Bedford Grove, Celeste served as a financial advisor to Barack Obama’s 2008 Presidential Inaugural Committee (PIC), and was the Northeast Finance Director for the Democratic National Committee (DNC).
 She was a member of the New York Board for Women’s Initiative, the largest micro-enterprise organization in the United States .
-She has also served as the New York State Democratic Committee’s Finance Director and as the New York City Finance Director for Eliot Spitzer’s 2006 gubernatorial campaign.
+Celeste lives in San Francisco with her husband and three young children.
 She holds a Bachelor of Arts degree in Political Science from Rollins College in Winter Park, Florida.

 Judge Diana Epps is an experienced adjudicator and form Magistrate Judge.
 Judge Epps worked for the Office of the Corporation Counsel for the District of Columbia in the Juvenile Section.
 While with the Corporation Counsel, she volunteered as a mentor-tutor to local high school students and served on a city wide-multi-agency committee whose goal was to design and develop alternative community based programs for the District’s juvenile offenders.
 Judge Epps joined the United States Attorney’s Office for the District of Columbia in 1991, where she had a high-visibility role presiding over urban civil, criminal, and family trial calendars issuing complex written orders, legal findings, conclusions of law and thousands of verbal rulings.
 As a community prosecutor, Judge Epps worked closely with local and federal Law Enforcement, local community groups and various local government agencies to forge partnerships between those agencies and the residents of the southeast, Anacostia region of the city.
 A Ward 5 resident, Judge Epps graduated from Cornell University and received her Juris Doctor from the State University of New York.